thomd/on-webpack/README.md

 ## Webpack Loaders

+Loaders describe to webpack how to process non-JavaScript modules and include these dependencies into your bundles.

 Without any loader, Webpack is basically a bundler for javascript modules (ESM and CommonJS) which adds bootstrap code for module loading.

 ### Transpile Javascript with Babel